ec500-software-engineering/case-study-zywan/README.md

 **why softmax:**

 In mathematics, the softmax function is a function that takes as input a vector of K real numbers, and normalizes it into a probability distribution consisting of K probabilities.
-In 2 class classification problem, what we need are the possibilities of which classes those objects belong to.
+In binary class classification problem, what we need are the possibilities of which class those objects belong to.
 In this case, softmax is a good choice.

 **why maxpooling:**